sigcsets/sigcse_website/policies/icersteering.md

 3. To ensure consistent, high quality conference content, for example by setting guidelines for the review process and minimum standards for acceptance of content.

-4. To monitor the quality of conference content and the conference experience for attendees, and make adjustments where necessary.
+4. To monitor the quality of conference content and the conference experience for attendees, and make adjustments where necessary for improvement.

 5. To select the location and dates of future conferences.
 It is expected that the Steering Committee will solicit proposals from interested parties and upon collecting nominations, select a future location to propose to the SIGCSE board for approval.
 Typically sites should be identified at least 2 years in advance of the conference.
 (With the goal of this being done 3 years in advance in the near future.)